-Four electrodes will be attached to your child's head (two on the top of the head and one on either earlobe).
+Four electrodes will be attached to your child's head.
 The technologist will measure your child's head and mark the scalp with a red crayon, and then she will rub each spot with a Q-tip dipped in a special cleaning gel.
 She will apply the electrodes using a special paste.
-It takes about 5 minutes to apply the electrodes.
-Then small foam earpieces (just like the ones that come with a walkman) are placed in each ear.